carbonblack/carbon-black-cloud-sdk-python/README.md

 git rebase develop
 ```

-**Note:** if your develop branch is out of sync with the CarbonBlack repo then you will need to sync your fork.
+**Note:** if your develop branch is out of sync with the Carbon Black repo then you will need to sync your fork.
 For information on syncing your fork, see [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).